 7. Be fire-minded!

-It is absolutely amazing to start a campfire at night, sit around it, drink a beer, eat marshmallows and share travel stories.
+It is absolutely amazing to start a campfire at night, sit around it, drink a beer, eat marshmallows, and share travel stories.
 But keep in mind that Australia is an extreme DRY country!
 If it says no campfires, don’t start a campfire.
-If a campfire is allowed, don’t make it too big and make sure it is 100% extinguished before you leave to bed.
+If a campfire is allowed, don’t make it too big and make sure it is 100% extinguished before you go to bed.